fannam/SoICT-LLM-Pruner/docs/status/maintenance.md

 2. Call out any breaking API changes.
 3. Include validation details such as `pytest` and `ruff` output.

-Recent commit-message style is short and intent-oriented (`refactor: adapters`, `add support for Qwen2.5-VL, not test yet`).
+Recent commit-message style is short and intent-oriented (`refactor: adapters`, `add support for Qwen2.5-VL`).
 Match it.

 ## CI/CD Status